readthedocs/readthedocs.org/docs/user/index.rst

 .. descriptions here are active

 :doc:`/tutorial/index`
-  Take the first steps with Read the Docs in 30 minutes.
+  Follow the Read the Docs tutorial.

 :doc:`/examples`
   Start your journey with an example project to hit the ground running.